 - Use an alcohol-based hand sanitizer gel to clean your hands if soap and water are not available.

-- Cough and sneeze into your sleeve or a tissue (throw tissue away after use).
+- Cough and sneeze into your sleeve or a tissue (throw tissue away after use and wash your hands).

 - Clean and disinfect all surfaces regularly.

-- Persons with a chronic health condition including but not limited to:
+- People with a chronic health condition including but not limited to: